Code-Institute-Submissions/chennai/README.md

 The header contains one of the supplied images which is being used as a logo.
 Clicking/tapping on this logo will take the user to the homepage - functionality that the average user has come to expect from a website.
  The over header  will be hidden in 768px width small screen

+#### Sponsor.html
+This sponsor page contain one of the supplied images which is being used as a sponsors logo.
+Clicking/tapping on this logo will take the user to the sponsor website home page.

+### Overall

+   This website have a video in home page and in Register and form-sponsor pages
+    have The form contains fields to enter Name, Email, Phone Number, Date of Event and Comments.

+The name, email and phone number are required fields but the date is not, acknowledging that the user may not have a specific date in mind yet.
+Most of the color scheme and some important place is using Id rather than classes to avoid their styles being unintentionally repeated elsewhere in the site.